-Community partners in Hamilton mountain wards 6, 7, and 8 have come together to help us raise healthy kids.
-With the Healthy Kids Community Challenge (HKCC), Ontario communities are taking action to promote the health of children through physical activity and healthy eating.
+Community partners across Hamilton working together to raise healthy kids in Hamilton mountain wards 6, 7, and 8.
+With the Healthy Kids Community Challenge, Ontario communities are taking action to promote the health of children through promoting healthy behaviours, physical activity and healthy eating.
 Over the next three years, Hamilton will receive over one million dollars from the Ministry of Health and Long Term Care to make this happen.

 Join us as we look for ways to make it easier for you and your children to:

 - Create safe places to live, learn, and play

 - Drink more water, rather than sugary drinks

 - Enjoy eating well

 From January 2018 to September 2018, The Healthy Kids Community Challenge will be working on its fourth theme, Power Off and Play!

 Power Off and Play! is all about helping children and families build a balanced day that is not filled with screen time.
 Screen time is the time spent using a screen-based device, such as smartphone, tablet, computer or TV.
 Our partnership will be launching community actions to help children limit their recreational and sedentary screen time, and encourage our community to build a balanced day that includes:

 - Staying within the recommended screen time limits